emilefournout/42_cursus_push_swap/README.md

     make && make bonus

-  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number,
+  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number:

     ./push_swap 50 20 35 21 1